canada-ca/design-system/common-design-patterns/signature.md

 <p>For example, people trust the page more when the flag in the Government of Canada signature is red.</p>
 <p>If you want to know more about this research, contact the Digital Transformation Office at <a href="mailto:dto.btn@tbs-sct.gc.ca">dto.btn@tbs-sct.gc.ca</a>.</p>
 <h3>Policy rationale</h3>
 <p>The Government of Canada signature is defined by the Federal Identity Program.
-As a part of the global header, it is a mandatory element under the Content and Information Architecture Specification.</p>
+As a part of the global header, it is a mandatory element under the <cite>Content and Information Architecture Specification.</cite></p>
 <ul>
   <li><a href="https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/design-standard/colour-design-standard-fip.html">Design Standard for the Federal Identity Program</a></li>
   <li><a href="https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-information-architecture-specification/mandatory-elements.html">Mandatory elements of the design system</a></li>